 Since toys tend to get rough play, it’s a good idea to reinforce the joints that you re-glue with this if you can.
 You can cut a thin piece of plastic from a disposable food tray–such as the food trays from frozen dinners–and glue it behind the break to reinforce it, if there’s a side that isn’t normally visible.
 Or if the piece is thick enough, you can drill a small hole inside the two broken pieces, insert a piece of stiff wire, then glue it all together.
 That will usually result in a repair that’s stronger than the original piece was.

 Another reason for reinforcements is because super glues have extremely good up-and-down and side-to-side strength, but extremely weak twist strength.
 If you twist a joint glued with super glue, it will usually come apart easily.
-If you can keep the glued joint from being able to twist, you’ll get a strong repair.
+Keep the glued joint from being able to twist to get a strong repair.

 If you have a severe break with missing pieces, find a flat sheet of something that regular 2-part epoxy will readily bond to.
 A piece of soft aluminum from a disposable pie pan comes to mind.
 Use the Plastic Surgery to glue the sheet to one side of the repair.
 Then mix up the 2-part epoxy, work it into the gap, and smooth it with a putty knife.
 The repair will end up looking really crude unless you paint it, but if you paint it with some plastic-bonding paint like Krylon Fusion or its house-brand equivalents from a hardware store, the repair will be hard to detect.
 Here are some spray painting tips if you need them.
 And here’s how to remove old paint if you need to.